1922

 Joins the Photo League.
 Takes course in basic technique.
 Only photography lessons ever taken.
 Works in the cabinet workshop run by his father.
 Meanwhile photographs with a 20×25 and an Ikkoflex.
 Encouraged by Steiglitz and Paul Strand.
 Begins lifelong practice of always printing his own work in the darkroom.

-At eighteen enlists in the US Army in the Signal Corp asking to be trained as a combat photographer.
+At nineteen enlists in the US Army in the Signal Corp asking to be trained as a combat photographer.
 Sent as a military student engineer to Princeton University.

 Army Combat Photographer ca. 1943